Cacti/documentation/Export-Template.md

 format.
 You can access the screen below by going to `Console > Import / Export > Template Export`.
-When you get to this page, the most popular option is to export the **Device Template**, but the discretion is upto the user.
+When you get to this page, the most popular option is to export the **Device Template**, but the discretion is up to the user.
 Once you pick the object type, the list of available templates is presented.
 The most popular option is to save to a file, but you have additional options.